OpenEnergyPlatform/oeplatform/README.rst

 Open Energy Family - Open Energy Platform (OEP)
 ===============================================

-Repository for the code of the Open Energy Platform (OEP) website `https://openenergy-platform.org/ <https://openenergy-platform.org/>`_.
+The Open Energy Platform is a Website that serves as an interfaces for the Open Energy Family.
+It provides several features to manage and publish scenario data in the context of energy system modelling.
 This repository does not contain data, for data access please consult `this page <https://github.com/OpenEnergyPlatform/organisation/blob/master/README.md>`_.

 License / Copyright
 ===============================================